-May.
 From March to June a great variety of wild flowers can be seen on the hills.
 By May they are at their best, soon the hillsides will be dry and dusty.
 Strimmers can be heard very early in the morning.
-The best of the growing season is almost over, strim now and nothing much grows for months.
+The best of the grass growing season is almost over, strim now and nothing much grows for months.
 Food is served in the square and the first serious sunbathers appear on the beaches.
-Rosemary, thyme, oregano and sage grow wild on the hillsides and release a lovely aroma when you walk overgrown paths.
+Rosemary, thyme, oregano and sage grow wild on the hillsides and release a lovely aroma as you walk overgrown paths.
 Each of the little churches has their special feast day with processions and music throughout the summer.

-August.
 Since 1990 the Teatro della Tosse has arrived from Genova.
 The bicycle on the church spire remains from one of their productions, another summer they brought a pig, which lived in a cantina in the square.
 The piazza is a natural theatre, which becomes the set for plays throughout the month and the upper square; walls and steps are vantage points from which to watch the production.
 The village is noisy, people arrive from afar, cars queue to park on the road above the village.
 It is difficult to book a table in a restaurant.
-Towards the end of the month Fireworks light up the castle and roll over the bridge in Dolceaqua in a fantastic display with music.
-With temperatures soaring to the mid thirties thunderstorms are likely.
+Mid month Fireworks light up the castle and roll over the bridge in Dolceaqua in a fantastic display accompanied by music.
+With temperatures soaring to the mid thirties, thunderstorms are likely.
 Everyone shuts up his or her business for the summer holidays.
 I always thought May was Mary’s month.
 Here in Apricale she is taken on a little tour round the village in August accompanied by a jolly oompah band!

-September Apricale festival is held from 8th to 10th of the month with processions and vast quantities of ‘panserole’ cooked in the square.
+Apricale festival is held from 8th to 10th of the month with processions and vast quantities of ‘panserole’ cooked in the square.
 Showers bring out autumn crocuses in the olive groves.
 In the chestnut woods above Apricale fungi appear, for those who know where to look.
 For those who don’t, they begin to appear on market stalls and on local menus.
 Vines are laden with grapes.
 Children return to school around the middle of the month after the long break which began in June, mothers breathe a sigh of relief.
 Wine making starts and the San Remo car rally tears through the village!
 Enthusiast watch the handbrake turns in close-up as they swing round the Perinaldo/Biardo turn.

-October.
 Chestnuts tumble from trees all over the lanes and paths around the village and are roasted in the square in Buggio at their harvest festival.
 Cinghiale hunting gets under way.
 Groups of camouflage-clad men roam the hills with dogs, guns and mobile phones (seems an unfair advantage!)
 Lots of wild boar are eaten with polenta.
 Those in the know comb the chestnut and beech woods with baskets to collect funghi to be dried, sautéed with herbs or put into risotto.
 All of these and more can be sampled in Pigna at their funghi festival.

-November.
 Rain when it comes is torrential, crashing down hillsides, loosening banks and old walls, making landslips possible.
 When the weather looks dry and bright terraces are cleaned up, nets laid, sticks pulled out from cantinas and the olive picking season starts.
 Records show that this same process has been carried on in Apricale since the sixth century, when oil production was already the principal economic activity of the village.
 The old frantoio can still be seen in the San Rocco valley below Apricale.
 Piles of sacks and boxes are now transported to various modern millers where the olives are washed, crushed to a paste and cold spun to extract the oil.
 At this time of year men in bars anxiously discuss when to pick.
 Too early then you get less oil and poor flavour, too late and icy winds could damage the crop.
 At the frantoio Cassini the results will be solemnly chalked up against your name.

-December.
 The year is rounded off with Christmas celebrations.
 A tree and bonfire are lit in the square.
 There is no one traditional meal to be eaten on Christmas day; fat capons, lamb and lentils are favourite foods.
 Woe betide naughty children it is said that they may get a visit from the witch Bifania on the feast of the epiphany early in the New Year.